Lorenson-Cabbana/ansible-role-openstack/README.md

 ## Compute instances with persistent storage
 The example below is how to create a Debian server with a public connected interface and a private interface.

+There are 2 ways to create the host, it will use the disk provided by the flavor, or it can create a new volume and boot from there.

 If defined, a hostgroup can also be created for the servers created with any of the policies mentioned in the os_server_group module documentation.

 NOTE: as long as [ansible #20969](https://github.com/ansible/ansible/pull/20969/files) remains unmerged, the static IP will not work, unless you provide a modded version of os_server.py with the fix from this PR.